craftcms/docs/docs/5.x/system/fields.md

 :   The user-facing label for the field.
 This should identify the field reasonably well among other fields, and be descriptive enough for authors. _You can override this in a field layout._

 Handle
-:   A developer-facing identifier for the field, used to access or query by its value from code. _You can override this in a field layout._
+:   A developer-facing identifier for the field, used to access or query by its value from code.
+Every field must have a unique handle. _You can override this in a field layout._

 Default Instructions
 :   Text displayed to authors in the field layout.
 Basic Markdown formatting is supported. _You can override this in a field layout._